ChihChengLiang/nspk/README.md

 # netspeak-extension

-Awesomeness of [Netspeak](http://www.netspeak.org/) in a Chrome extension.
+Get you all the awesomeness of [Netspeak](http://www.netspeak.org/) in a Chrome extension.

 ## To use